jbaker10/AirWatchBuddy/README.md

 ![](AirWatchBuddy.png)

 AirWatchBuddy is a simple API companion app that will pull device information from your AirWatch instance.
+It was written with the API guide for AirWatch 9.0 and up, as well as for macOS 10.12 and up.

 The information can be retrieved using one of 5 queries:
 * UserName - Can be a username, partial username or will search as a wildcard string.
 * I.e. User `bakerjr`'s devices will be returned with a search for `baker` among any other Baker's in your organization
 * Or you can leave it empty and it will return all devices to the limit specified (i.e. 5, 50, 100)